Home-modules/docs/writing_plugins/creation.md

     }
     ```

   - Use `tsc` or `tsc --watch` to compile the TypeScript files.
-The hub cannot run TypeScript plugins that are not compiled, so it will run `tsc` to compile the plugin, but this will only happen if the plugin is installed via the hub.
-You aren't required to publish the JS files but doing so can reduce installation time.
+The hub cannot run TypeScript plugins, so it is required to ship compiled JavaScript files too.
   - Make sure the `main` property in `package.json` has the `.js` extension.
 - Open the `package.json` of the **Hub** (not your plugin) and add your plugin to the list of the dependencies: